KwameTaylor/KwameTaylor/README.md

 -->

 - 🔭 I’m currently working on...
-Codeup <a href="https://github.com/SpotiScryers/SpotiScry">Capstone</a> Project!
+A data-driven Animal Crossing: New Horizons guide to getting rich!
 - 🌱 I’m currently learning 🧠...
 Cloud Architecture ☁️
 - 📖 I'm currently reading... <i>The Fellowship of the Ring</i> by J.R.R.
 Tolkien, and <i>Atomic Habits</i> by James Clear
 - 📺 I'm currently watching... <i>Heroes</i> S1 and <i>Criminal Minds</i> S1